anurag93/NLPChallenge/README.md

 4. Create an API integrated with Application.py or build a Core ML model to integrated with an Mobile app easily.
 5. Reduce the dependency between Application.py and Summarizer.py.
 6. Added functionality to build multi-decoder architecutre to support counselling in other languages as well.
+7. We would also use pickle file format to save the maps as opposed to numpy file format.

 ## Bibliography and Reference:
 1. Effective Approaches to Attention-based Neural Machine Translation (Luong et. al, 2015)